malte70/OSDetect/README.md

 Supported operating systems
 ---------------------------

-As of now, only GNU/Linux and Windows NT are supported.
+As of now, only GNU/Linux, Mac OS X and Windows NT are supported.
 At the moment, I'm working on support for a wider range of operating systems.

 Note thst the information available on the different platforms may differ.